I1yaEsenko/freeCodeCamp_JS/README.md

 <br>:white_check_mark: Set Default Parameters for Your Functions
 <br>:white_check_mark: Use the Rest Parameter with Function Parameters
 <br>:white_check_mark: Use the Spread Operator to Evaluate Arrays In-Place
-<br>Use Destructuring Assignment to Extract Values from Objects
+<br>:white_check_mark: Use Destructuring Assignment to Extract Values from Objects
 <br>Use Destructuring Assignment to Assign Variables from Objects
 <br>Use Destructuring Assignment to Assign Variables from Nested Objects
 <br>Use Destructuring Assignment to Assign Variables from Arrays